Two Inspections Are Better Than One

-We also inspect for more common problems once all utilities are turned on on the final inspection.
-Every receptacle is checked to ensure it functions properly.
+We also inspect for more common problems once all utilities are turned on.
+Every receptacle is checked to ensure they are wired properly.
 In addition, all doors and windows will be checked to ensure they open and close easily.
-The attic will be inspected to ensure adequate insulation has been installed properly.
+The attic will be inspected to ensure adequate insulation has been installed.
 At HouseMaster, we aim to ensure you get the thorough, professional home inspection you deserve to purchase your new home with confidence.

 When is the Best Time to Get Your New Construction Inspected?

-You can decide on a home inspection any time during the process, and they can be scheduled for two phases: pre-drywall and after home completion.
+You can decide on a home inspection any time during the process, and they can be scheduled for two phases: pre-drywall and after construction completion.

 Is a New Construction Home Inspection Included in the Contract?

 In a new construction sale, your contract typically includes a final walk-through but typically does not include a home inspection.
 Check your fine print before assuming it's included.